Refugee count tops 1 million; Russians besiege Ukraine ports

 Meanwhile, the senior U.S. defense official said an immense column of hundreds of tanks and other vehicles appeared to be stalled roughly 25 kilometers (16 miles) from Kyiv and had made no real progress in the last couple of days.

-The convoy, which earlier in the week had seemed poised to launch an assault on the capital, has been plagued with fuel and food shortages and has faced fierce Ukrainian resistance, the official said.
+The convoy, which earlier in the week had seemed poised to launch an assault on the capital, has been plagued with fuel and food shortages, the official said.
+Western officials warn that Russia’s far stronger military is likely to adapt quickly.

-On the far edges of Kyiv, volunteer fighters well into their 60s manned a checkpoint to try to block the Russian advance.
+On the far edges of Kyiv, volunteers well into their 60s manned a checkpoint to try to block the Russian advance.

 “In my old age, I had to take up arms,” said Andrey Goncharuk, 68.
 He said the fighters needed more weapons, but “we’ll kill the enemy and take their weapons.”